 The First 300 Years...of Hunterdon County, 1714-2014.
 Published by the Hunterdon County Cultural and Heritage Commission for the Hunterdon Tricentennial Committee.
 This new paperback has chapters from agriculture, to transportation; government to parks.
 It an important part of your Tricentennial memorabilia as well as Hunterdon book collection! $10 Each.

 Photographic Essay Celebrating Hunterdon at the Tricentennial by Walter ChoroszewskiHunterdon in my Heart

 Celebrate Our 300thand Join the Hunterdon County Historical Society.
 Click image for additional information.

 Artist Dan Campanelli signs his limited edition prints BLUE SKIES ; of the historic County Court HouseLimited Edition Prints of Blue Skies

 Teaberry's Tea Shoplocated in Flemington served up an amazing assortment of treats popular during the Civil War period.
 The 300th will be celebrating both the holidays and the end of our special celebratory year with a special afternoon tea at Teaberry's on December 27th

 Anne and Ridley Enslowreceived a standing ovation for the performance of both entertaining and often poignant Civil War period music."
 The Enslows will be performing Christmas music heard at the time of the Revolutionary War on December 20th.

-The Train Tour on September 13th includes live music, special tours of museum and restored train cars, lecture the History of Rail in Hunterdon (NOT the same lecture as 9/10), lunch and a special dessert.
+This tour on September 13th includes live music, special tours of museum and restored train cars, lecture the History of Rail in Hunterdon, lunch and a special dessert.
+ARRIVE AT 11:15AM